Getting to Know Your Neighborhood: Brighton

 338 Washington St.

-Porter Belly’s Pub may be as well known as a venue for up-and-coming local musicians and musicians touring New England as it is for its food, drinks, and dartboard competitions.
+This Irish pub in the middle of Brighton Center, is as well-known for being a venue for up-and-coming local musicians and musicians touring New England as for its food, drinks, and dartboard competitions.
 The Drafters, Dennis McCarthy, and the Charlie River Band have performed here.
+Live music is offered every Friday and Saturday.
 More interested in sports?
 Watch games on one of the plasma TVs or play a friendly game of darts.
-This Irish pub offers a weekend brunch menu that includes corned beef hash and a traditional Irish breakfast (two eggs, Irish bacon, Irish sausage, black and white pudding, beans, mushrooms, and toast) and a dinner menu that includes everything from burgers to fish and chips, Irish chicken curry, and cottage pie (ground beef, braised vegetables, and gravy topped with a crust of mashed potatoes and cheese).
+The menu has a decidedly Gaelic influence: you’ll find corned beef hash and a traditional Irish breakfast (a “sunny egg,” Irish bacon, Irish sausage, black and white pudding, beans, mushrooms, and toast, available all day) on the weekend brunch menu, and dinner entrées include Irish chicken curry, Sam Adams–battered fish and chips, and cottage pie.

 380 Washington St.

-Cafénation has everything you could want in a café: vast coffee and tea options, savory and sweet dessert crepes, inexpensive bagel and egg breakfast specialties, and an array of lunch soups, salads, and paninis.
-Try a MEM loose-leaf tea served in a cast-iron teapot, paired with the “hummer” breakfast sandwich (hummus, alfalfa sprouts, tomato, lettuce, and red onion) and you’ve got yourself a healthy and filling breakfast for under $10.
-Other popular menu items include the Otom breakfast sandwich (a BLT with eggs, cheddar cheese, lettuce, and tomato) and a hummus and avocado sandwich.
-The walls serve as gallery space for the work of local artists, which is available for purchase.
-The establishment is great for a bite or cup of coffee, but be warned: it’s small and seating can be hard to come by.
-The free Wi-Fi attracts coffeehouse denizens who like to linger.
+Cafénation has everything you could want in a café: lots of coffee and tea options, sweet dessert crepes (Nutella, strawberry and banana, and caramel apple crisp), inexpensive bagel and egg breakfast specialties, an array of lunch salads, and seasonal soups in the winter.
+Try an MEM loose-leaf tea served in a cast-iron teapot, paired with the hummer breakfast sandwich (hummus, alfalfa sprouts, tomato, lettuce, and red onion), a healthy and filling breakfast for under $10.
+Other popular menu items: the Otom breakfast sandwich (a BLT with eggs, cheddar cheese, and spicy aioli) and a hummus avocado sandwich.
+The walls show the work of local artists, available for purchase.
+Although great for a quick bite or cup of coffee (roasted by Square One Coffee in Lancaster, Pa.), it’s small and seating can be hard to come by.

 Little Pizza King